 When creating a portfolio, your goal should be to ensure that it is a great product of all your work and accomplishments.
 Your portfolio should be well thought out and easy to navigate.

 You can create a story map journal or build your own website (WordPress, GitHub, Weebly, etc.).
-The look and feel is completely up to you but there are a few essential details you should always include on your portfolio.
+The look and feel are completely up to you but there are a few essential details you should always include in your portfolio.